retifrav/rclone-rc-web-gui/README.md

 ### Comparison with rclone-webui-react

-This project is inspired by another web-based GUI for `rclone rc` - [rclone-webui-react](https://github.com/rclone/rclone-webui-react) - big thanks to its creator.
+This project is inspired by another web-based UI for `rclone rc` - [rclone-webui-react](https://github.com/rclone/rclone-webui-react) - big thanks to its creator.
 But I was not entirely happy with it, as it has (*or at least had back in March 2020*) several things I didn't like:

 - no queue, so all the transfers go in parallel;
 - ~~no way to cancel a transfer~~ (*although that turned out to be the [issue](https://github.com/retifrav/rclone-rc-web-gui/issues/4) of `rclone` itself*);
-- the GUI feels a bit overloaded and has several non-functioning controls;
+- the UI feels a bit overloaded and has several non-functioning controls;
 - transfers list has no sorting, so its elements "jump" one position to another on every view update.

 So I wanted to improve these points.